mwillson/MxMReader/README.md

 As there are a limited number of timbre options, this seems to be pretty much a free choice as to how to encode it.
 So as to not have a huge array with a bunch of 0's and one 1, this is going to be encoded in binary.
-My current count says there are exactly 128 possibilities, which is awfully convenient, so, we represent this as an 7 bit array.
+My current count says there are exactly 128 possibilities, which is awfully convenient, so, we represent this as an 7 bit array based on the location in the timbres array of our particular timbre.

 Examples:
 "cello"   = timbres(127) => 1111111